 Almost disappeared from the streets of the United Kingdom, here you can still find an old red phone box.
 You won’t be able to call your friends overseas because is not working anymore, but you can exchange your books for something new to read.
 Another clue of the connection with Scotland is the Fish and Chips Fest taking place every summer.

 Point of contention between Pisa and Lucca, the town preferred to submit to the control of Florence and the Medici Family.
 Thanks to this strategic decision, even Barga lived its “Renaissance” as you could see pottering around the elegant buildings of the historical center.
-Don’t miss to reach the hilltop where the Romanesque Duomo overlooks the valley, and have a glance inside the small theatre Dei Differenti.
+Don’t miss reaching the hilltop where the Romanesque Duomo overlooks the valley, and have a glance inside the small theatre Dei Differenti.

 The profile of Rocca Ariostesca, the symbol of Castelnuovo, stands in the center of town.
 The impressive castle was built during the 12th Century to defend the town against enemies.
-Later the building was reinforced with bigger defensive walls and raising the tower that worked like a jail.
+Later the building was reinforced with bigger defensive walls and raised a tower that worked like a jail.
 It takes its name from Ludovico Ariosto, a famous Italian poet that lived in the fortress from 1522 to 1525.
 The Estensi, Dukes of Ferrara, sent him to Garfagnana to govern this land of bandits and wolves.

-Once you cross the old gate of the fortress, stroll around the historical center, take a look inside the Duomo that hosts a precious black Christ.
+Once you cross the old gate of the fortress, stroll around the historical center, and take a look inside the Duomo that hosts a precious black Christ.
 If you need an easy hike, maybe after lunch, you can follow the Sentiero dell’Ariosto, also known as Lover’s Path.
 This easy ring route, of about 1h30 minutes, leads you to the top of the hill where another castle dominates the valley, The Fortress of Montealfonso.
 It is definitely worth enjoying the panorama from up there before going back to town.

-Sambuca is a bunch of renovated old houses made in stones built around the church that stands on top of the hill.
-You will envy the inhabitants the calm and silence that surround this place.
+Sambuca is a bunch of renovated old houses made of stones built around the church that stands on top of the hill.
+You will envy the inhabitants and the calm and silence that surround this place.
 If you are familiar with Italy you probably have already heard the name Sambuca.
 It is actually the name of a famous Italian digestive with an aniseed aroma.
 This small village of Garfagnana has nothing to do with that.

 It is well worth a stop for a nice relaxing walk.
 From the terrace beside the church, you have a lovely view of the valley and the iconic train bridge.